Fragmentation of Nuclear Remnants in Electron-Nucleus Collisions at High Energy as a Nonextensive Process

-{\bf Abstract:} It is widely accepted that the various internal structures of an excited nucleus can lead to different topological configurations of nuclear fragments during fragmentation.
-However, these internal structures may transition from one configuration to another with varying probabilities.
-Utilizing a partitioning method based on equal (or unequal) probabilities---without incorporating the alpha-cluster ($\alpha$-cluster) model---allows for the derivation of diverse topological configurations of nuclear fragments resulting from fragmentation.
+{\bf Abstract:} Utilizing a partitioning method based on equal (or unequal) probabilities---without incorporating the alpha-cluster ($\alpha$-cluster) model---allows for the derivation of diverse topological configurations of nuclear fragments resulting from fragmentation.
 Subsequently, we predict the multiplicity distribution of nuclear fragments for specific excited nuclei, such as $^9$Be$^*$, $^{12}$C$^*$, and $^{16}$O$^*$, which can be formed as nuclear remnants in electron-nucleus ($eA$) collisions at high energy.
-According to the $\alpha$-cluster model, an $\alpha$-cluster structure should take precedence among different internal structures; this may result in deviations in the multiplicity distributions of nuclear fragments with charge $Z=2$, compared to those predicted by the partitioning methods.
-The findings presented herein could serve as a reference for validating the existence of $\alpha$-cluster structures. \\ \\ {\bf Keywords:} $\alpha$-cluster structure; nuclear structure; multiplicity distribution of fragments; the Electron-Ion Collider \\ \\ {\bf PACS Number(s):} 21.60.Gx, 21.60.-n, 21.60.Ka \\ \\
+Based on the $\alpha$-cluster model, an $\alpha$-cluster structure may result in deviations in the multiplicity distributions of nuclear fragments with charge $Z=2$, compared to those predicted by the partitioning methods.
+Furthermore, in the framework of Tsallis statistics, the nonextensive generalized temperature, entropy index, and $q$-entropy are obtained from the multiplicity distribution of nuclear fragments with given charge number.
+Our work shows that fragmentation of nuclear remnants in electron-nucleus collisions at high energy is a nonextensive process. \\ \\ {\bf Keywords:} $\alpha$-cluster structure; nuclear structure; multiplicity distribution of nuclear fragments; nonextensive process; the Electron-Ion Collider \\ \\ {\bf PACS Number(s):} 21.60.Gx, 21.60.-n, 21.60.Ka \\ \\

 \parindent=15pt

 {